farrelstw/farrelstw/README.md

 ### Hi im Fasawa aka farrelstw 👋

+An ordinary person as a Network Engineer and IT Support

 🌱 I’m currently learning Python

 👀 I’m interested in Cybersecurity, Network Engineer and become Backend Developer